AJurBoii/mini-db/README.md

 This tutorial and others like it was found in this repo:
 - https://github.com/codecrafters-io/build-your-own-x?tab=readme-ov-file

-While the code is almost entirely from the tutorial, all comments are mine.
+While the code is almost entirely from the tutorial, all comments are written by me to demonstrate understanding.
 No copy/pasting.